aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 2. Make sure that your AWS account is configured correctly, as discussed in the [AWS Account](#aws-account) section.

 ### Step 2.
-Upload LSF Software Packages
+Upload LSF Software Packages and Entitlement File

-1. Upload the two LSF software packages and LSF entitlement file to an S3 bucket in your account.
+1. Upload the two required LSF software packages and the LSF entitlement file to an S3 bucket in your account.
-1. Set the permission on these three objects (not the bucket) to public read.
-The CloudFormation scripts will download these objects from your S3 bucket.
-1. Verify the objects are public by downloading them from your web browser using the **Object URL**.

 ### Step 3.
 Subscribe to the Required AMIs